 What Qualifications Are Needed to Be a Procurement Manager?

 The procurement manager is the company’s liaison with suppliers, contract manufacturers, and vendors.
 A skilled procurement manager can lower input costs.
 They can also minimise supply chain risks and improve operational effectiveness for the business.
 Increased international competition has led to a greater focus on cost control.
-As a result, the role of the procurement manager has become ever more important.
-This article focuses on the qualifications and skills necessary to land a job in procurement and excel at it.
+As a result, the role of the procurement manager has become ever more critical.
+This article focuses on the qualifications and skills required to secure a job in procurement and excel in it.

 Unsplash+ In collaboration with Katelyn Perry